dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 A variable can be set via a URL query parameter.
 Appending ?a=1&b=test to the URL will set variable.a to "1" and variable.b to "test".
 Note that only string variables can be set this way, so you might have to use $number(variable.a) when using the variable.

-* properties: an object where the fields are variable names and the values the respective types
+* properties: an object where the fields are variable names and the values the respective types (please refer to the FAQ for information on how to customize the input form)

 ### Special Widgets